 Luckily, just one calculation can answer that first question: the accounts receivable turnover formula.
-This simple formula will reveal your accounts receivable ratio, which denotes the effectiveness of your accounts receivable policies.
+This simple formula will reveal your accounts receivable ratio, which denotes your accounts receivable policies’ effectiveness.
 For businesses like wholesalers, auto shops, land surveyors, and even doctor’s offices, improving their accounts receivable ratio directly impacts their cash flow and profitability.

 In this guide, we’ll answer the following questions and more:

 - What Is Your Accounts Receivable Turnover Ratio?

 - How Do You Calculate Your Accounts Receivable Turnover Ratio?

 - What Does Your Accounts Receivable Turnover Ratio Mean?